BruceWayneJr/CSE360-Team-24/README.md

     The download contains a JAR file which we require later.

 -   Create a lib folder and copy the JDBC driver into this folder.
 Add the JDBC driver to your classpath.
-    See Adding jars to the classpath for details.
+    See below for Adding jars to the classpath.
     -   http://www.vogella.com/tutorials/Eclipse/article.html#classpath

 -   Create a new database called game and start using it with the following command.